ray-project/ray/doc/source/tune/user-guide.rst

 Objects passed with this wrapper will be stored on the Ray object store and will be automatically fetched and passed to your trainable as a parameter.

+.. tip:: If the objects are small in size or already exist in the Object Store, there's no need to use ``tune.with_parameters()``.
+You can use partials or pass in directly to ``config`` instead.

 .. code-block:: python

     from ray import tune